 Airway Clearance Therapy

+There are a number of lung diseases that impair ciliary function, increase mucus production and interfere with the ability to cough that can benefit from Airway Clearance Therapy.
+Mucus that accumulates or is stagnant obstructs directing airways, is a conduit for bacterial colonization and infection, evokes inflammatory response, and contributes to airway damage.
 Airway obstruction and damage to the airways may result from recurring mucus build up, infection, and inflammation.
-There are a number of diseases that impair ciliary function, increase mucus production and interfere with the ability to cough.
-Mucus that accumulates or is stagnant obstructs directing airways, is a conduit for bacterial colonization and infection, evokes inflammatory response, and contributes to airway damage.

 Is Airway Clearance Right For You?